Episode 1 from UIO's third Podcast series

 If you haven’t already read a life changing book, one that sticks with you forever and a day, you likely will as you age.
 Nowadays, however, it doesn’t have to be a book, it can be a podcast!
 Recently, I was privileged to a conversation that asked after recommended books and podcasts.

 Well, have I got news for you.
-Today’s release of UIO: On Character Building could be the one.
+Our recent podcast of UIO: On Character Building could be the one.

 Though the podcast is profound, it is refreshing and packed with gems and inspiration that couldn’t have come at a better time than now as the world begins to look at the shift in norms that we’ve taken when it comes to shaping character, who we are, not only as individuals but also as a society.